Reasons to Eat Raisins in the Morning

 Raisins can be a great way to sweeten your bowl of oatmeal in the morning, and can give you that all important burst of energy to start the day.

-Raisins are a common ingredient in pastries, cakes and confectionery.
-However, you can also add them to other recipes, including sweet and sour chicken with rice; yogurt and cereal, and quinoa and vegetables.
-Needless to say, they’re a really versatile ingredient.
+Raisins are a common ingredient in pastries, cakes, and confectionery.
+However, you can also add them to other recipes due to how versatile they are, including sweet and sour chicken with rice, yogurt and cereal, and quinoa and vegetables.

 You can also use them to give your meals that extra touch of sweetness, without resorting to sugar or sweeteners.
 And if that weren’t enough, you can even eat them as a tasty treat.